The Car Dealership Monopoly: The Case for Competition

 There are also laws that mandate “Relevant Market Areas” (RMAs), which “grant a dealer or group of dealers exclusive territorial rights by preventing the manufacturer from establishing additional dealerships within a given geographical area” and insulate dealers from competition and restrictions on dealer terminations.
 Dealer termination restrictions often have exceptions for “good cause” like fraud but often don’t include the “manufacturer’s desire to improve the efficiency of its dealer network.”

 Such laws originated in the mid-late 1900s, amongst a wave of franchise protection laws like the Automobile Dealer Act of 1956, which attempted to address the disproportionate bargaining power dealerships had against manufacturers.
-During this time, manufacturers were “able to demand an advantageous agreement because of his superior bargaining power,” and independent dealerships were thus “extremely vulnerable to pressure exerted by the manufacturer to increase car quotas, a maneuver which burdened the dealer with unwanted cars and parts.”
+During this time, manufacturers were “able to demand an advantageous agreement because of [their] superior bargaining power,” and independent dealerships were thus “extremely vulnerable to pressure exerted by the manufacturer to increase car quotas, a maneuver which burdened the dealer with unwanted cars and parts.”

 These laws may have enjoyed a better argument back then, but the dealership monopolies they’re protecting today aren’t exactly mom-and-pop operations—as Greg Rosalsky, writing for NPR’s Planet Money, noted, “the industry is seeing growing consolidation, with multibillion-dollar corporations now owning hundreds of dealerships across the nation.”
 Auto dealerships have become powerful political actors as a result.
 In 2023, the National Auto Dealers Association (NADA), the trade organization for dealerships and auto franchises, spent over $6 million lobbying just the federal government alone.
-The industry’s state lobbying efforts in 2023 have also netted legislative victories for new protectionist laws in California and Florida
+The industry’s state lobbying efforts in 2023 have also netted legislative victories for new protectionist laws in California and Florida.

 Advocates of the franchising system argue that protecting dealers also protects consumers because franchises have incentives to offer valuable services such as repairs and handling recall issues.
 As dealerships are paid by the manufacturer to handle repairs, they supposedly have an incentive to take the customer’s side, whereas workers hired directly by a manufacturer would be incentivized to minimize such services.